dhruvxvaishnav/Uber-Clone/BackEnd/README.md

 # Backend API Documentation

-A Node.js/Express backend API with user authentication, built for learning purposes.
+A Node.js/Express backend API with user and captain authentication, built for learning purposes.

 ## 🚀 Quick Start